c6o/docs/content/guides/firstapp.md

 # Creating your First CodeZero App

-To publish your application in CodeZero, you need to create and publish an application manifest on the CodeZero Hub, and a provisioner npm package.
+To publish your application in CodeZero, you need to create and publish an application manifest and a provisioner npm package.

 This guide assumes familiarity with Kubernetes concepts, and implementing npm modules using Typescript.